 BJ: The first 50 miles were by far the most eventful.
 We quickly formed a relatively large front group rolling along at a surprisingly casual pace.
 I had envisioned a faster start with guys not worrying about burning matches but most everyone seemed to be conservative and avoiding too much exposure to the wind.
 I was content with the pace.

 The roads were very rocky and I had a constant fear of flatting.
 Dan Hughes was unfortunate to flat early on, which made the race much harder for him.
 After about 25 miles we went through a lot of mud that caused quite a bit of chaos and guys were trying to take the driest lines.
-I believe that’s were Neil Shirley lost his rear derailleur.
+I believe that is where Neil Shirley lost his rear derailleur.
 I opted to only use my front derailleur until we were past the few miles of mud.

 Next was the largest water crossing which split the leading group up a bit.
 I think the guys riding through the water instead of dismounting had the most issues here.
 We continued through smaller water crossings before we got to the first sag.

 My “pit-crew” was amazing.
-My wife, Michelle, my teammate, Bill Stolte, and my work college and former teammate, Nick Coil, refilled my food and water and cleaned my bike extremely quick.
+My wife, Michelle, my teammate, Bill Stolte, and my work college and former teammate, Nick Coil, refilled my food and water and cleaned my bike extremely quickly.
 It felt great leaving the sag and almost like starting a new 50-mile race.

 The second 50-mile leg was less eventful.
 At about 65 miles a few of us start pulling harder and 5 of us left a larger front group.
 The group consisted of Berry Wicks, Jason Siegel, Josh Johnson, Jonathan Schottler and myself.
 We started rolling pretty fast to create a gap to the others.
 The guys were taking risks flying down the rocky downhills and I kept getting dropped and riding back up to them.
 My biggest concern was flatting and I was very cautious as to not hit any big rocks at speed.
 At mile 72 or so Berry got his second flat.
 We slowed down a bit knowing we needed his horsepower.
 Siegel flatted next followed by Schottler, and it was then just Johnson and me off the front.
 At mile 80 I decided to race my own race since I knew the miles ahead would include tailwind.
-I left Johnson and for the next 120 miles I was all by myself.
+I left Johnson and for the next 120 miles, I was all by myself.

 My crew kept up their phenomenal work at the sags.

 At mile 115, I had to get off my bike to reattach my bottle cage which had rattled off on the rough roads.
-At mile 125 I cut my rear tire, but my tires were tubeless with a large amount of sealant.
+At mile 125, I cut my rear tire, but my tires were tubeless with a large amount of sealant.
 So they sealed up at low tire pressure.
 I stopped and used a pump to fill a bit of air in the tire.
-They did not seem to hold the air so I got back on the bike hoping the sealant would work its miracles and for the next 20 miles, I rode with low pressure.
+They did not seem to hold the air, so I got back on the bike hoping the sealant would work its miracles and for the next 20 miles, I rode with low pressure.
 It sure was comfortable but a bit slower.

 At mile 145, I used a CO2 to inflate the tire to about 40psi.
 Man, it felt good having good pressure back!

 At the last sag I still felt really good and had no doubt I could win the race as long my equipment would hold.
 I ended up feeling good until about 15 miles to go.
-At that point I think I had had too much water and my electrolyte imbalance caused me to feel nauseous.
+At that point, I think I had had too much water and my electrolyte imbalance caused me to feel nauseous.
 I started riding off course and even though I had a map on my Garmin, I easily got confused.
-Even back in Emporia I got off course and had to back track.
+Even back in Emporia I got off course and had to backtrack.

 CXM: You seem to spend a lot of time with criteriums and cyclocross races.
 What attracted you to entering a gravel grinder over such a massive distance?